[Last updated September 2022]

 Value: 18.7 questions per dollar for a year.
 Great value, but much better if free!

 Design & Software: Robust website.
 Tutor Mode.
 Additional images are hidden behind tabs, but images are annotated.
 Provides you with peer average correct for each question, as well as overall performance data.
 Explanations are reasonably complete if not lengthy and often don’t specifically cover the wrong answer choice (but the corresponding lesson is only a click away).
-Mobile site doesn’t work well on phones, everything is way too small.
+The mobile site doesn’t work well on phones, everything is way too small.

 Question Quality: Overall great.
 Questions mostly predate the Core exam and thus not specifically written toward this purpose, but many RadPrimer questions writers are Core question writers.
 Well-edited, negligible number of mistakes.
 There is an annoying trend toward repeat questions (sometimes literally the exact same question), especially in the neuro section (~1500 questions), which while only 1 of 13 sections on the Core Exam makes up an outsized 1/4 of the total RadPrimer questions.
 MSK, particularly the intermediate questions, are too gotcha-style, irritating, and/or advanced and are not overall reflective of the exam.
 IR (124 questions) is also super light and insufficient.
 Repro/endo isn’t fantastic either.